Image

 • clearly associated with law enforcement

 If you find yourself at a checkpoint in Perry County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
-Our experienced Perry County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Contact us online to discuss your case with a compassionate and cunning DUI attorney near you today.
+Our determined Perry County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Reach out to us online to discuss your case with a kind and cunning DUI attorney near you today.

-Get the best quality criminal defense available in Perry County, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will protect you against the court and navigate the legal process when you have been charged with driving under the influence in Perry County or anywhere in Missouri.
-In addition, our top Perry County, MO defense lawyers can help you with a number of other kinds of cases, including:
+Through Combs Waterkotte, you have access to some of the best criminal defense services in the Perry County, MO area.
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and defend you when you have been arrested for driving under the influence of alcohol or drugs in Perry County or anywhere in Missouri.
+In addition, our top Perry County, MO defense lawyers can help you with a variety of other case types, including:

 Do not waste any time.
-If you have been stopped or arrested for driving under the influence near Perry County, MO, you need to hire a trustworthy DUI attorney near you.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+If you were stopped or arrested for driving under the influence near Perry County, MO, find a DUI attorney near you whom you can trust.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
 Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Perry County, MO can defend you.
-Contact our Perry County, MO defense law firm right away to discuss your rights, your case and your future.
+Contact our Perry County, MO defense law firm now to consult a lawyer about your rights, your case and your future.

 View Service Areas